ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 }
 ```

-Result is an object defined per RPC method.
+A result is an object defined per RPC method.

 ### Create transaction